xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 }
 ```
 ​
-These lines define two things, a Composable app theme to handle our custom colors, and static class which provides them.
+These lines define two things, a Composable app theme to handle our custom colors and a static class that provides them.
 The full implementation of these classes can be found [here](https://github.com/xmartlabs/gong/blob/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme/AppTheme.kt#L10).
 ​
 ​